raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 <img src="imgs/sean_connery.jpeg" style="width: 30%; margin: 0 auto;" />

-### Movie counts
+#### Do blockbuster actors play in a lot of movies?

-In the next exciting chapter of our data-driven story, we shifted the focus to the number of movies each actor has starred in.
-Our investigation uncovered a notable distinction: actors in big hits (the Treatment Group) tend to have a higher average number of movie appearances (16 on average) compared to actors who haven't starred in big hits (7 on average).
+In the next chapter of our data-driven story, we shift the focus to the number of movies each actor has starred in.
+Our investigation uncovers a notable distinction: actors in big hits (the Treatment Group) tend to have a higher average number of movie appearances (16 on average) compared to actors who haven't starred in big hits (7 on average).
 The results of Welch's t-test, yielding a p-value of 0.0, emphasize a significant difference in movie counts between the two actor groups.
 This reinforces our earlier findings: actors in big hits not only experience a momentary surge in fame but are likely to have more extensive filmographies compared to their colleagues without big-hit experiences.

 <p><img src="imgs/movie_counts.png" style="width: 80%; margin: 0 auto;" /></p>

 The median line in the blue box, which represents our Treatment Group (actors in big hits), is noticeably higher than its counterpart.
 The range of movie counts, especially on the higher side, is broader in the Treatment Group, indicating a more varied and often prolific career span among these actors.
 Another interesting point is the group's outliers—actors with exceptionally high movie counts—reinforcing the idea that a role in a big hit can lead to a more diverse and prolific acting career.

 ## Career analysis
+### Success
 Let's examine the average success for movies arranged chronologically.

 <p><img src="imgs/movie_counts.png" style="width: 80%; margin: 0 auto;" /></p>